Updated: August 11, 2022 by Kristen Chapple

-Beef is one of the most consumed types of meat for us humans and we use it in soups, stews or even in snack such as the beef jerky.
-In recent times with the Paleo or low-carbohydrate diets it is even more popular and thus you can find these almost anywhere.
-They are good for us but can cats eat beef jerky?
+Beef is one of the most consumed types of meat for us humans and we use it in soups, stews or even in snack such as beef jerky.
+In recent times the Paleo or low-carbohydrate diets made it even more popular and thus you can find these almost anywhere.
+They are good for us humans, but can cats eat beef jerky?
 Let us find out together!

-To top all that, cats will definitely love how tasty it is due to the somewhat metallic taste which meat has and some psychologists called the umami flavor.
+To top all that, cats will definitely love how tasty it is due to the somewhat metallic taste that meat has which some psychologists called the umami flavor.

 Make sure your cat isn’t allergic to meat (look for signs of itching, hair loss or skin rashes) and remember that you should only consider these to be occasional treats at best since even if the cat might love them they do pose some problems.

 The curing process that also preserves the meat naturally is done with a lot of salt and this makes it even more delicious for us but cats are much more sensitive to this flavoring ingredient.
 We really love salt although it can lead to health problems for us too but cats can actually get sodium poisoning.

 Depending on the quantity they ate, too much sodium makes cats dehydrated and they will probably have extreme thirst.
 Salt poisoning, or hypernatremia can also help fluid build up in the legs making the pet more clumsy and lacking energy and in the most serious cases it will give your cat tremors, seizures or even lead to permanent kidney damage.